yeatmanlab/roar-dashboard/src/assets/markdown/reportSWR.md

 **The assessment** provides a measure of orthographic mapping, the automatic use of sound-symbol correspondence.
-During the test, a word flashes on the screen, and students categorize the word as real or made-up, e.g., *“bake”* is a real word, and *“xop”* is a made-up word.
+During the test, a word flashes on the screen, and students categorize the word as real or made-up, e.g., *'lake'* is a real word, and *'xop'* is a made-up word.

 The entire assessment takes most students fewer than 10 minutes.